-Blair, a two-time national finalist for the Naismith Coach of the Year Award, has guided Texas A&M to eight straight NCAA Tournament appearances, and to four conference championships, including the 2013 SEC Tournament Championship.
+Blair, a two-time national finalist for the Naismith Coach of the Year Award, has guided Texas A&M to nine straight NCAA Tournament appearances, and to four conference championships, including the 2013 SEC Tournament Championship.

 Blair led the Aggies to their first national title in their first-ever trip to the NCAA Women’s Final Four and closed out the 2010-11 season with a 33-5 record, the most victories in program history.
 The Aggies were voted as the No. 1 team in the coaches’ poll following the season, the first time Texas A&M stood atop either poll in women’s basketball.